Jean-Claude Romand: Actions on the night of the murder

-The next morning Romand travelled to his parents' house, where he joined them for a meal.
-Immediately after the meal he repeatedly shot both of them and the family dog.
+Around noon the same day, Romand travelled to his parents' house, where he joined them for lunch.
+Immediately after the meal, he repeatedly shot both of them and the family dog.

-That night he picked up his ex-mistress, telling her they were invited to a dinner with the then-health minister, Bernard Kouchner.
+In the evening, he picked up his former mistress, telling her they were invited to a dinner with the then-health minister, Bernard Kouchner.
 Pretending that they were lost, he made her get out of the car and attempted to strangle her with a cord, spraying tear gas into her face.
 When she fought back, he apologized and drove her back to her home, after making her promise never to tell anyone about his attempt to murder her.
-He then returned to his family home, which still contained the bodies of his dead wife, children and dog.
+He then returned to his family home, which still contained the bodies of his dead wife and children.

-He sat and watched television before he poured petrol around the house, set it on fire and took an overdose of sleeping pills.
-Whether this attempt was genuine is doubtful, since some writers have pointed out that the pills he took were long expired and he had access to more effective barbiturates.
-He was rescued by local firefighters, who were alerted by the road cleaners at 4 o’clock the next morning.
+That night, he sat and watched television before he poured petrol around the house, set it on fire, and took an overdose of sleeping pills.
+Whether this suicide attempt was genuine is doubtful, since some writers have pointed out that the pills he took were long expired and he had access to more effective barbiturates.
+Furthermore, he started the fire at 4 o'clock in the morning, right around the time the road cleaners were passing by.
+They immediately alerted the local firefighters, who arrived in time to rescue Romand.

 He survived the blaze but refused to talk to police during subsequent questioning.